DavidAleksanov/ViT-Headgear-Classifier/README.md

 The project is structured as follows:

-src/
+ViT-Headgear-Classifier/
+│
-├── model.py
+├── src/
-└── train.py
+│ ├── model.py # Python script defining the Vision Transformer model architecture
+│ └── train.py # Python script for training the Vision Transformer model
+│

-data/
+└── data/
-├── headgear-image-classification-metadata.json
+├── headgear-image-classification-metadata.json # Metadata describing the dataset
-└── example-data.txt
+└── example-data.txt # Sample link to the dataset

 - `src/`: Contains the source code for the ViT model (`model.py`) and the training script (`train.py`).
 - `data/`: Contains metadata (`headgear-image-classification-metadata.json`) and an example file for the data description link (`example-data.txt`).